Cybotron (American band): Career

+In 2019, Cybotron reshaped.
+In place of the members Richard Davis and John Housely, Juan Atkins was joined by Laurens von Oswald, and by fellow Detroiter Tameko Williams aka DJ Maaco.
+The group performed their first gig ever at London's Barbican Hall.

+Virgil Abloh reassembled Cybotron in 2020, to soundtrack Louis Vuitton Men's Fall-Winter Runway show with a medley of classics from the group.

 Relation to techno

 Although generally considered electro, Cybotron was also part of the early evolution of techno music.
-Cybotron was the first musical outlet of techno co-originator Juan Atkins, and the group's unique combination of musical influences, boldly experimental aesthetic and Afro-futurist philosophy became the underpinnings of Detroit Techno.
+Cybotron was the first musical outlet of techno co-originator Juan Atkins, and the group's unique combination of musical influences, boldly experimental aesthetic and Afro-futurist philosophy became the underpinnings of Detroit techno.

 Cybotron used a synth-dominated sound, paired with a drum machine, whose rhythms were similar to those emerging from New York at the same time.
-This was reflected in their first single, “Alleys of Your Mind,” which was released on their own Deep Space label and was playlisted by The Electrifyin’ Mojo in 1981.
+This was reflected in their first single, "Alleys of Your Mind", which was released on their own Deep Space label and was playlisted by The Electrifyin’ Mojo in 1981.
 It became a local hit in Detroit, where it sold about 15,000 copies.
-Their next two singles, “Cosmic Cars” and “Clear” had even more success, which led to them being signed by Fantasy, a label located in Berkeley, California.
+Their next two singles, "Cosmic Cars" and "Clear" had even more success, which led to them being signed by Fantasy, a label located in Berkeley, California.

-Cybotron’s music worked to mirror the atmosphere of economic desperation and alienation in Detroit in the 1980s.
-Songs like “Alleys of Your Mind” and “Techno City” were specifically aimed to mirror the city, using technology to capture this spirit.
-Cybotron used subliminal funk pulsing amidst their crisp-and-dry programmed beats to truly reflect the dying auto industry in Detroit.
+Cybotron intended for their music to reflect the atmosphere of economic desperation and alienation in Detroit in the 1980s.
+Songs like "Alleys of Your Mind" and "Techno City" were specifically aimed to mirror the city, using technology to capture this spirit.
+Cybotron used subliminal funk amidst their programmed beats to reflect the dying auto industry in Detroit.